top of page

 And so, I turn to Cannery Row!

-John Steinbeck’s 1945 novella isn’t his most well-known, but the following description of a Californian marine setting is so linguistically rich and beautifully vivid, I wanted to share! 🌊
+John Steinbeck’s 1945 novella isn’t his most well-known, but the following description of a Californian marine setting is so linguistically rich and beautifully vivid that I wanted to share! 🌊

 The narrator describes the Great Tide pool on the tip of the Peninsula as: